ColloidSP/UOSPLinux/README.md

-# UO: Siege Perilous installer script for Linux
+# UO:Siege Perilous installer script for Linux

-Installer script for the [UO: Siege Perilous](https://game-master.net/) shard on Linux.
+Installer script for the [UO:Siege Perilous](https://game-master.net/) shard on Linux.